mbannert/blog-src/content/sites/whoami.md

 ![Matt Bannert](/images/mattbannert.jpg)

 Speaking of software development, I like most things R (except stringAsFactors = TRUE) and PostgreSQL.
 And yes, I do like Python for scientific use.
 I like to explore newer languages and stacks such as Go.
-I also worked in web development back when people wore pyjamas and lived live slow.
+I also worked in web development back when people wore pyjamas and lived life slow.
 As long as it's open source (or sublime text or a JetBrains' product) I am listening.

 However, nowadays the R language is my most regular companion.
 I write and maintain R packages to make establishment statistics a little more fun: *timeseriesdb* is an R interface to PostgreSQL and was built to manage and archive (macroeconomic) time series. *tstools* is an R toolbox to perform typical establishment statistics operations (as of now mostly plotting) on time series. *Radwords* is an API wrapper around Google's Adwords interface and obviously doesn't fit the establishment statistics tale.
 The package is joint work with my buddy [@jburkhardt](https://github.com/jburkhardt/Radwords) and is part of my professional links outside academia.
 Please find more about my open source work [here](software).